drawcodeboy/SRL-AE/README.md

 </div>

 ## Experiment 2 (Sparse Autoencoder)
+* A Sparse Autoencoder was used in the encoder to effectively extract simple patterns from normal data through sparsity constraints.
+This was demonstrated by conducting a quantitative evaluation using t-SNE.

 ![LSTM-AE_latent_space](./figures/Latent_Space_of_LSTM-AE.jpg) | ![Sparse_LSTM-AE_latent_space](./figures/Latent_Space_of_Sparse%20LSTM-AE.jpg)
 --- | --- |

 ## Experiments 3 (SRL-AE)

+* To demonstrate the robustness of the SRL-AE model, experiments were conducted with four models.
+All models were trained using the same method, and their performance was evaluated.
+Compared to the conventional LSTM Autoencoder, the SRL-AE model showed slight differences in accuracy and F1-Score but demonstrated significant improvements in robustness metrics, thereby enhancing the reliability of the model's inference results.

 <div align="center">

 |  | Accuracy | F1-Score | Normal Loss Mean | Loss Gap |